rognstad/cypress-testing-zubie-lunch-learn/01-overview.md

 +++

-If integration/E2E testing could be sufficiently fast and easy, then maybe you should focus there.
-That's the goal behind Cypress
+Focusing on integration/E2E tests could make sense if it were fast + easy.

+That's why Cypress tries to do